Skip to main content

 - Course fees include but are not limited to: music course fees, computer access fees, bookstore charges, and recreation equipment fees.

-- Check my UMD Student Account to view bills and to make online payments.
+- Monitor your UMD student account online to check your account balance and be aware of payment due dates.
+Check your UMD Student Account to view bills and to make online payments.

 How do I know if the Cross Registration process is complete?